 Rosemary Olive Bread.
 A beautiful outer crust and chewy on the inside.
-This is a recipe for Rosemary olive bread made salty with olives and beautifully flavored with Rosemary.
-One of our favorite homemade bread recipes.
+This is a recipe we made practically daily in Culinary School, a Rosemary bread recipe made salty with olives is one you’ll want to make over and over again.

 I Thought I’d Never be Able to Say …